Schematic editor

 Go to file

-Přemysl Eric Janouch f5079833eb Set up the project for NSIS.
+Přemysl Janouch f5079833eb Set up the project for NSIS.

 Make lines in the LICENSE file shorter, so they don't wrap there.